ifknot/DOPE/README.md

 DOPE (Dartmouth Oversimplified Programming Experiment) for DOS

 ## DOPE Language Manual
-Dartmouth Oversimplified Programming Experiment (1963) *For the LGP-30 Computer (4KB RAM, Drum Memory)*
+Dartmouth Oversimplified Programming Experiment (DOPE) c.1963 *For the LGP-30 Computer (4KB RAM, Drum Memory)* Reconstructed DOPE Manual based on historically accepted details from Dartmouth archives and academic accounts of this pre-BASIC language (circa 1962–1963).

 ### 1. Introduction
 DOPE was created by John Kemeny and Thomas Kurtz as a teaching tool to introduce programming to beginners.
 It preceded BASIC (1964) and emphasized: